nominetresearch/microbit-networking-book-python/battleship/battleship.md

 **Instruction:** If you receive a “Hit”, light the leftmost LED of the top row (the LED in (0,0) position).
 Update the count of your hits, and if you reached 5, display a smile!
 If the result was a “Miss”, light the rightmost LED of the top row (the LED in (4,0) position).

 Test your program(s) with your opponent.
 To start with, it'll be easier if you can see each other's screens.
-You might find it helpful to put in some test code, like you did for the previous task.
+You might find it helpful to put in some test code like you did for the previous task.
 For example, you could print out "hit" or "miss" when you receive and decode a shot.
-You might even find it helpful to print out the coordinates of the show when you receive the packet.
+You might even find it helpful to display the coordinates you received out from your opponent.

 Extended Activity
 -----------------